Tachikawa Hiroshi

 Tokyo, Japan

-Tachikawa joined the Haiyuza acting training institute fresh out of high school.
-He appeared prominently on stage before premiering in film for Toei studios in 1952.
-In 1954 Tachikawa became a contracted actor for Toho studios.
-His career was interrupted in 1958 when he was seriously injured in an auto accident, and Toho released him from contract during his recovery.
-Tachikawa returned to Toho in 1959, and remained until 1971.
+Tachikawa joined the elite Haiyuza acting training institute fresh out of high school in 1951, entering as part of their second-ever graduating class.
+He appeared prominently on stage before making his feature film premiere for Toei in 1952.
+By 1954, Tachikawa officially became a contracted actor for Toho Studios.
+His career was interrupted in December 1958 when he was seriously injured in an auto accident, and Toho released him from his contract during his recovery.
+Tachikawa impressively rebounded and returned to Toho in the fall of 1959, opting to change his stage name to Tachikawa Hiroshi as a fresh start.
+He remained with the studio until 1971.

-Tachikawa typically played bright, youthful, energetic characters.
-He's best known to genre fans as Yoshida, the author who succumbs to his violent, psychotic tendencies in Matango (1963).
-He's also recognizable as the son of one of the feuding gang leaders in Akira Kurosawa's Yojimbo (1961).
+Tachikawa typically played bright, youthful, or energetic characters.
+He's best known to genre fans as Yoshida, the increasingly greedy, desperate author who succumbs to his psychotic tendencies in Honda Ishirô's Matango (1963).
+He's also recognizable as Yoichirô, the cowardly son of one of the feuding gang leaders in Kurosawa Akira's Yojimbo (1961).

 Selected Works